JackPendarvesRead/RoR2FluffyMods/EngiShieldNotification/README.md

-# NOTE: THIS IS A BETA RELEASE

-You will need the "experimental" BepInEx pack in order to use this mod.
-Ask in #development channel of the modding discord channel for the latest pack.

 # EngiShieldNotification

 A mod that makes an attempt at notifying the player that the Engineer's bubble shield is about to go down.
 This gives you a three second warning when shield is about to go down and lets you plan accordingly.